kyleosung/DS3ML3_Final_Project/README.md

 Hi there!
 This is the main repository for my Final Project for Datasci 3ML3 in Winter 2024.
 Our goal was to create a Chess AI using machine learning techniques developed in the course.

-**First**: If you haven't did read the paper, please do this first.
+**First**: If you haven't read the paper, please do this first.
 It can be found in the submission box or by navigating to the portion of the repository here: [link tbd]

-**Next**: If you haven't tried playing agaginst the bot, please do this next.
+**Next**: If you haven't tried playing agianst the bot, please do this next.
 Follow the instructions in the paper.

 #### Reproducability